 Find the super detailed and step-by-step photos in the post for frangipane.

-- Fruit: you can use fresh apricots or canned if you find good ones.
+- Fruit: you can use fresh or canned apricots if you find good ones.
 Raspberries can be fresh or frozen.
-And don't discard using other stone fruit such as peaches or nectarines, plums, or cherries.
+And don't discard using other stone fruit such as peaches, nectarines, plums, or cherries.

-- Frangipane: this is the traditional way to go, but I have made a walnut cream version that is amazing.
+- Frangipane: this is the traditional way to go, but I have made an amazing walnut cream version.
 So innovate with another nut if you're in the mood.

-This apricot tart is all that we love about fruit desserts: juicy caramelized apricots and raspberries between layers of almond cream encased in a sweet crust.
+This apricot tart is all we love about fruit desserts: juicy caramelized apricots and raspberries between layers of almond cream encased in a sweet crust.
+The different components can be made in advance.
+So easy and delicious!

 - Yield: 8 servings